-- 1. Business Services Representatives: Staff across NYS dedicated to assist businesses with their workforce needs including the NYS Job Bank and NYTalent, tax credits and other hiring incentives, apprenticeship programs, HR consultation, and layoff aversion.
-To contact a Business Services Representative, please find their contact information at https://dol.ny.gov/system/files/documents/2021/02/p469.pdf. - 2.
+- Business Services Representatives: Staff across NYS dedicated to assist businesses with their workforce needs including the NYS Job Bank and NYTalent, tax credits and other hiring incentives, apprenticeship programs, HR consultation, and layoff aversion.
+To contact a Business Services Representative, please find their contact information at p469-services-for-businesses-2-22_0.pdf (ny.gov). - 2.
 Career Center System Required Partners (AKA Career Center Partners): NYS's Career Center System is funded by WIOA and is made up of 33 LWDBs that oversee their respective Local Workforce Development Areas (LWDAs) and 96 Career Centers.
 The System includes: